aathiraja89/zeta_restful/README.md

 ## Folder Structure

-This boilerplate has four main directories:
+This boilerplate has these main directories:

 - config - for routes
 - controllers - for Auth, app controllers